Skip to main content

 Weddings Over Waterfalls — Hot Springs, NC

 Unlike public locations, everything here is controlled for the couple.
 No permits, no other visitors, no timeline driven by park rules.
-The property is designed specifically for waterfall elopements in NC and small intimate weddings.
+After the ceremony, couples spend two nights in an on-site cabin with 38 windows, two fire pits, a luxury hot tub, and the sound of moving water carrying through until morning.

 It’s a good fit if you: